 The Counter Fraud and Compliance Directorate should not suggest that:

 - they can influence what benefits you are entitled to get.

 - they can stop or change your current claim.

 - they make any decisions on whether you have been overpaid.

 - withdrawing your claim will help avoid prosecution.

-If your benefit is suspended while the fraud section investigates it, you may struggle to make ends meet.
-However, you, or someone you support, for example, your partner, may be able to claim a different benefit or apply for some emergency money.
-Get independent benefits advice if this happens to you.
-See ‘Get advice’ for more help.
+If your benefit is suspended while the investigation happens, you may struggle to make ends meet.
+However, you (or someone you support, for example, your partner) may be able to claim a different benefit or apply for some emergency money.
+Try to get independent benefits advice if this happens to you.
+See ‘Try to get advice’ for more help.

 Ideally you should get advice from both an adviser who knows about benefits and a solicitor or accredited representative who has experience in helping people with interviews under caution.
 They can tell you how the law will affect your particular circumstances, explain your options, negotiate with the DWP or council on your behalf and may come with you to the interview.